What is a teaching project?:

 How are these projects supported?:

-Are other committees involved in the approval of teaching projects?:
+Are other committees involved in the approval of teaching projects?

 When evaluating teaching projects, R&D seeks the comments of the Academic Program Committee.
 APSC comments on the curricular or pedagogic promise of the project and whether the intended outcome will benefit the college and enhance the curriculum.
 These should be addressed in your proposal narrative.

 Please be sure to check for application deadlines.